 Thus a complete argument for a case will comprise a view on what can be considered as evidence for relevant facts: what facts are required to establish the presence of various factors, and how they relate; how the factors can be used to determine the issues; and, where issues and values conflict, how these conflicts should be resolved.
-We will present these requirements in the form of an argumentation scheme in the next section.
+In the next section we will consider the individual and collective goals of the oral hearing dialogues.

-2.1 An Argumentation Scheme for Oral Hearings
+2.1 Oral Hearings